capport-wg/7710bis/README.md

    interception, the attacker may have an easier time performing the attack.

-   However, as the operating systems and application that make use of this information know that they are connecting to a captive-portal device (as opposed to intercepted connections) they can render the page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
-The means of sandboxing and user interface presenting this information is not covered in this
+   However, as the operating systems and application(s) that make use of this information know that they are connecting to a captive-portal